-The bedrock of a thriving economy lies in its ability to utilize resources effectively, ensuring that societal needs and wants are met in the most optimal manner.
+The bedrock of a thriving economy lies in its ability to make use of resources effectively, ensuring that societal needs and wants are met in the most optimal manner.
 Economists assert that the allocation of resources is efficient when it's impossible to reallocate them in a way that makes at least one individual better off without making anyone else worse off, a condition known as Pareto efficiency.

 Understanding Pareto Efficiency